Skip to main content

 For either type of esophagectomy, nearby lymph nodes are also removed during the operation.
 These are then checked in the lab to see if they have cancer cells.
 Typically, at least 15 lymph nodes are removed during surgery.

-If the cancer has spread to the lymph nodes, the outlook is not as good, and the doctor may recommend other treatments (like chemotherapy and/or radiation) after surgery.
+If the cancer has spread to the lymph nodes, the outlook is not as good, and the doctor may recommend other treatments after surgery to try to kill any remaining cancer cells.

-Like most serious operations, surgery of the esophagus has some risks.
+Like most serious operations, esophagus surgery has some risks.

 • Short-term risks include reactions to anesthesia, more bleeding than expected, blood clots in the lungs or elsewhere, and infections.
 Most people will have at least some pain after the operation, which can usually be helped with pain medicines.

 • Lung complications are common.
-Pneumonia may develop, leading to a longer hospital stay, and sometimes even death.
+Pneumonia may develop, which may lead to a longer hospital stay and can even be life-threatening.

 • Some people might have voice changes after the surgery.